ElmCast/elm-vim/README.md

 * `:ElmRepl` runs `elm-repl`, which will return to vim on exiting.

+* `:ElmErrorDetail` shows the detail of the current error in the quickfix window.

 ## Mappings

 Elm-vim has several `<Plug>` mappings which can be used to create custom